logo

 • Pasture management and feed budgeting are given priority.
 Farm cover is measured and feed budgets updated weekly for 9 months of the year.

-• Spring Rotation Planner is followed from 1 Aug, to balance date around 25th Sep, on 24 day round from there until 1 March, then go to 35 day round for remainder of the season.
-Spring surpluses are managed with planned regrassing program, (12-15% /year permanent pasture), & silage made if there is an unmanageable surplus.
-Quality is king, correct round length is vital.
-Fully feed cows 100% of the time.
+• Spring surpluses are managed with planned regrassing program, (12-15% /year permanent pasture), & silage made if there is an unmanageable surplus.
+Quality is king, correct round length is vital with the aim to fully feed cows 100% of the time.
 Post grazing residual 1500-1600 KgDM/ha is the aim.

 • Achieving recommended cow condition and pasture cover targets for the farm at key times are critical, and decisions for culling and drying off are based on feed budgets, cow condition scores and calving dates